yugr/debian_pkg_test/README.md

 `test_pkgs` can be customized with various cmdline options (mainly for debugging errors), see `test_pkgs -h` for details.

-TODO
-* rerun build without tool on failure (to verify that tool caused it)

 # Analyzing results